MrMitch/StormBeans/README.md

 This is a PHPStorm theme inspired by a [Grafikart's theme](http://www.grafikart.fr/ressources/netbeans/theme-netbeans-10) for the NetBeans IDE.

-For now, only the PHP part of the theme as been ported.
+For now, only the PHP part of the theme has been ported.

 Javascript and HTML part are on the TODO-list.